Are you making these common small business funding mistakes?

 Overestimating future revenue

-It’s much easier to overestimate the amount your business is likely to generate in the next accounting period using the historical data, and you may even be extremely glad to present the impressive figure to your creditors so as to convince them to borrow you the needed funds.
+It’s much easier to overestimate the amount your business is likely to generate in the next accounting period using historical data.
+You may even be extremely glad to present the impressive figure to your creditors to convince them to borrow the needed funds.

-However, you must be very careful when estimating your future revenue as there are several variables that could alter your forecast, and you must always keep it in mind that poor forecast can mar your business’s financial health when it’s time to repay the loan.
+However, you must be very careful when estimating your future revenue, as several variables could alter your forecast.
+You must always remember that a poor forecast can mar your business’s financial health when it’s time to repay the loan.

 Raising money too early or too late